 Right between the Heart of Georgia and the coast lies a piece of wilderness that’s begging to meet you.

-The middle of Georgia offers access to Ocmulgee National Monument, Lake Tobesofkee, and Historic Savannah.
+Central Georgia offers access to Ocmulgee National Monument, Lake Tobesofkee, and Historic Savannah.
 Trips are scheduled September thru January.

 A hidden gem in the Georgian woods has the room to accommodate groups of many sizes.